 Classic Parker House Rolls

-- 2 (1/4-ounce) packages active dry yeast
+- 1 package active dry yeast

-- 6 tablespoons sugar
+- 3 tablespoons plus a pinch of sugar

-- 2 teaspoons salt
+- 1 tablespoon salt

 - 3 large eggs, lightly beaten